 Zerene Stacker uses industry-standard device drivers for the USB chip that is utilized by the StackShot controller.

-For Windows computers (Windows 8, 7, Vista, and XP) that are connected to the Internet, the required drivers usually will be automatically located and installed by the operating system when the controller is first plugged in.
+For Windows computers (Windows 11, 10, 8, 7, Vista, and XP) that are connected to the Internet, the required drivers usually will be automatically located and installed by the operating system when the controller is first plugged in.
 For computers that are not connected to the Internet or cannot find the proper drivers online for themselves, drivers for the Stackshot controller can be downloaded from http://www.ftdichip.com/Drivers/D2XX.htm.
-At the current time, the setup executable for Windows (both 32-bit and 64-bit systems) is http://www.ftdichip.com/Drivers/CDM/CDM20824_Setup.exe .
-Simply download this file, burn it to CD or thumbdrive, transfer it to the offline machine, and run the executable there.
+As of 13 December 2020, the setup executable for Windows (both 32-bit and 64-bit systems) is contained in https://www.ftdichip.com/Drivers/CDM/CDM21228_Setup.zip.
+To load drivers onto an offline machine, simply download this file on a different computer that is online, burn it to CD or thumbdrive, transfer it to the offline machine, and run the executable there.

 Once a StackShot has been connected to your computer and the appropriate device drivers have been loaded, Zerene Stacker’s interface can be activated by selecting Tools > Stackshot from the Zerene Stacker menu system.